Last Updated on June 9, 2022

 - Milk powder or UHT (ultra heat-treated) milk

 - FM / AM radio that uses AA batteries and or a wind-up radio (though the wind-up radio can be annoying to wind constantly).

 - Dehydrated meals (the type you can get from a camping store)

-- Gas cooker (one burner is OK, but several is better) and gas canisters
+- Gas cooker (one burner is OK, but several are better) and gas canisters

 - Gas barbecue (many Cantabrians simply barbecued every night)

-- Lots of water stored – they recommend 3 days worth of water and 3 litres per person – have mixture of small and large containers
+- Lots of water stored – they recommend three days’ worth of water and 3 litres per person – have a mixture of small and large containers

 - Large thick plastic rubbish bags (can be used to line the toilet)